muratk5n/thirdwave/en/README.md

 ---

-"Bloomberg: "China's Giant New Hydrogen Plant to Power Olympics Fuel Cell EVs..
+Bloomberg: "China's Giant New Hydrogen Plant to Power Olympics Fuel Cell EVs..
 One of the world's largest green hydrogen plants has started production to power.. fuel-cell vehicles during the Beijing Winter Olympic Games"